Martel Maxwell: Writer

 Maxwell published a novel, Scandalous, in 2010.
 Based on her experiences as a showbusiness reporter, The Daily Telegraph considered that it gave "a thrilling insight into the celebrity-baiting world of the kiss and tell" but also considered that "the narrative is weighed down by product placement".

 Personal life

-Maxwell lives near Dundee with her husband, Jamie, and their three sons.
+Maxwell lives near Dundee with her husband, Jamie Parret, and their three sons.